 Most SBE courses achieve the SBE Mission through knowledge-based instruction.
-Those courses teach what you must know as a business professional, and you demonstrate what you know through exams and assignments.
+Those courses teach what you must know as a business professional, and you demonstrate that you know what you're supposed to know through exams and assignments.
 However, BUS 301 focuses more on the last two missions: professionalism and effective communication.
 The objective of this course is to help you expand your awareness and comfort zone during professional interactions, so you can become more deliberate and strategic in your communication approach.
 Therefore, BUS 301 is behavior-based, emphasizing what you can do more than what you know.
 These behaviors include: